hxlnt/go-nih/README.md

 ```

 ## To-do
- - Completion of in-editor documentation
+ - Complete in-editor documentation
- - Implementation of publication search
+ - Implement publication search
- - Consider whether to offer more granular control over `http.Client` or leave as is
+ - Consider whether to offer more granular control over the `http.Client` or leave as is
- - First major release
+ - Publish first major release